zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 meetup we pulled off a clutch play of our own.
 With just a few minutes to spare we put together all the pipelines within the ZenHack and released ZenML 0.6.0, so that participants could code along while we walked through the ZenHack.

 Come check out the vod of this meetup [here]().
-In the meetup our founder [Hamza Tahir](https://www.linkedin.com/in/hamzatahirofficial/) was in an interactive live coding session together with [Ben Epstein](https://www.linkedin.com/in/ben-epstein/) with this ZenHack as a basis.
+In it our founder [Hamza Tahir](https://www.linkedin.com/in/hamzatahirofficial/) was in an interactive live coding session together with [Ben Epstein](https://www.linkedin.com/in/ben-epstein/) with this ZenHack as a basis.

 ## Conclusion

-## Your Turn

-Try it our for yourself [here](https://github.com/zenml-io/nba-ml-pipeline).
-We have cleaned up the repository and added a comprehensive README so that you can hit the ground running and see how ZenML can bring zen to your machine learning pipelines.
+This ZenHack truly was a fun adventure for us to embark upon.
+There were so many aspects to it, which makes coming up with concise conclusions not very easy.
+So lets split them up a bit:

+### What I hope you can take away from this

+1. If you too want a discord bot that predicts nba games for you, checkout the code [here](https://github.com/zenml-io/nba-ml-pipeline).
+Feel free to improve the underlying models or steps and make a pullrequest.
 We are eager for your feedback, so if you run into any issues or if you like what you see, come join us on [Slack](https://zenml.io/slack-invite/) and let us know!

+2. If you have an idea similar to ours and quickly want to go from **idea** to **continuous training/inference** , then **ZenML** is the way to get there.

+### My takeaways

+1. Personally, I got to know ZenML from a very different angle which is an awesome way to inform our vision going forward.
+2. These ZenHacks are an amazing way to really user test our code.
+The few smaller issues we found during this ZenHack were directly put into tickets and have been solved already.
+It is a real testament how fast we can move .

 Image credit: Photo by [Markus Spiske](https://unsplash.com/@markusspiske) on [unsplash](https://unsplash.com)